 The Board Outreach and Education Committee (BOEC) encourages members to serve on the KICA board.
 The committee hosts Board Service Info Sessions and helps to guide board candidates through the election process.
 This committee was restructured in 2020 and no longer vets candidates or makes candidate recommendations to members.

-2020 - 2021 Board Outreach and Education Committee Members:
+2023-2024 Board & Outreach Committee Members:

-Serve on the Board Outreach and Education Committee
+Serve on the Board & Outreach Committee

 The BOEC is comprised of five community members, including one designated board member.
 The four community members serve two-year volunteer terms.
 The committee meets as needed, and is most active in the late summer and fall.

 The Amenities Task Force was established in 2021 to consider the island’s overall competitiveness in amenities, both now and in the future.
 This task force will evaluate trends, opportunities and different approaches to provide recreational, educational, wellness, social and service opportunities on and around the island consistent with a premier community, in alignment with community objectives.
 This task force is chaired by a board director, with participation from staff (COO and Director of Recreation) and eight community members.